Last Updated on 14/05/2024 by Denise Leo. Post first published on September 2, 2021.

 The color of a Pom’s coat will also change when it goes through its transitional phase.

-• Colors can lighten as well as darken.
-For example, I have had pups which I thought were oranges sables lighten to be cream sable.
+- Colors can lighten and darken.
+For example, I have had pups that I thought were orange sables lightened to cream sable.

 At the end of a Pomeranian’s puppy uglies, your dog will be the adult color genetically predetermined at conception.
 A Pomeranian’s adult color can often vary from what is put on the registration certificate and what your breeder told you.